dubaidesign/dubaidesign.github.io/service/seo.md

 Search Engine Optimization

-SEO PodestFor a portal to be found in the search results for revenue-generating keywords, you need a good user experience, proper added value and a technically flawless page.
+For a portal to be found in the search results for revenue-generating keywords, you need a good user experience, proper added value and a technically flawless page.
 Link recommendations in the form of a backlink are not to be despised here, but in a natural and not purchased or exchanged way.

 If the website is informative and of high quality, other web portals will gladly and voluntarily link to it.
 Exactly that must be the highest goal with the lasting search machine optimization.
 This way, customers and service providers do not have to fear Google updates, but can even look forward to them.